 The College may issue an institutional "no contact" order or directive, if deemed appropriate, or at the request of the reporting party or respondent (Accused Student).
 To the extent of the reporting party's cooperation and consent, College offices will work cooperatively to ensure that the Reporting Party's health, physical safety, work, and academic status are protected, pending the outcome of a formal College investigation of the complaint.
-For more information, please contact the Vice President, Student Success' Office at 503-338-2371 or studentsuccess@clatsopcc.edu.
+For more information, please contact the Dean of Student Success office at 503-338-2320 or msaari@clatsopcc.edu